-21 Based on data from the 1987 Census of Construction Industries.
+&lt;sup>23 Based on data from the 1987 Census of Construction Industries.

-22 The states affected by the proposed rulemaking represent approximately 28 percent of the U.S. population.
-The number of construction contractors to be affected is estimated by multiplying the total number of contractors in the U.S. by 28 percent.
+$^{24}$ The states affected by the rule represent approximately 28 percent of the U S population.
+The number of construction contractors to be affected is estimated by multiplying the total number of contractors in the U S by 28 percent.